Unity-Technologies/UnityDataTools/README.md

 `dotnet build -c Release`

+### How to build on osx-arm64 (such as M1)

+The project depends on the `System.Data.SQLite` package which is not yet supported on osx-arm64.
+To build and run tests on osx-arm64 you need to use the osx-x64 architecture instead.
+To do so:
+1. Build Unity on your target platform:
+    `./jam MacEditor` (the target MacEditor builds for the osx-x64 platform)
+2. Copy UnityFIleSystemApi.dylib to the `UnityDataTools/UnityFileSystem` folder
+3. To verify the setup in a terminal, run `dotnet test -r osx-x64` in the `UnityDataTools/UnityFileSystem.Tests` folder
+4. Configure your IDE test runner to use target architecture x64

 ## Disclaimer

 This project is provided on an "as-is" basis and is not officially supported by Unity.
 It is an